LukoJy3D/perfect100/guides/Noita/achievements/The_Gods_Are_Impressed.md

 :trophy: **Guide written by a human**:

 Create an infinite lifetime projectile.
 Mods must be disabled to obtain this achievement.

 Infinite lifetime spells can be created when a spell's lifetime is equal to 0.
-This can be achieved by using modifier spells which affect spells' lifetime.
+This can be achieved by using modifier spells, which affect spells' lifetime.
 A fantastic guide about this can be found on the Noita wiki [Guide page](https://noita.wiki.gg/wiki/Guide:_Infinite_Lifetime_Spells)

 ---